Spider-Frog/fontys-portfolio-s3/ProofLearningOutcomes/Professional.md

 Throughout the group project, we diligently track all tasks and issues using the Jira board.
 Each item is organized under user stories, providing a clear focus for our collective efforts.

 During the sprint reviews, we engage in meaningful discussions with stakeholders, seeking their feedback and input to identify areas of improvement and prioritization.
-Subsequently, we hold group discussions to share our individual perspectives on what we liked, disliked, lacked, and aspired for during the sprint.
+Subsequently, we hold group discussions to share our individual perspectives on what we liked, learnt, lacked, and longed for during the sprint.